-A recent survey conducted by the National Center for Education Statistics shows 39% of sixth-graders report being bullied.
-Another study conducted by the Gay, Lesbian and Straight Education Network shows 90% of gay and lesbian youth report being bullied.
-With these alarming statistics, the attorneys and staff at WKW decided to do something to help stop this trend.
+A recent survey conducted by the National Center for Education Statistics shows 39 percent of sixth-graders report being bullied.
+Another study conducted by the Gay, Lesbian, and Straight Education Network shows 90 percent of gay and lesbian youth report being bullied.

 Challenge Day is a daylong event, and by the end of the afternoon, participants have an opportunity to take a stand against oppression, make amends for hurts they have caused each other, and state their commitment to creating change in their school and community.
 The day was both inspiring and awakening for the students and the adult volunteers.